 Our CAMRA business meeting kicked off in the off-licence section, and it was rather a squeeze fitting 14 of us around the high, central “posing table,” but when we adjourned for a beer break, we discovered that the much larger function room was free, and that we were welcome to use that instead.

-A discussion about how many Good Beer Guide places the branch has been allocated, compared to the rest of the county, led to me losing the will to live, and I seriously question whether I ever wish to attend another such meeting.
-Getting bogged down in such trivia demonstrates quite clearly that CAMRA has lost the plot.
+A discussion about how many Good Beer Guide places the branch has been allocated, compared to the rest of the county, led to me seriously questioning whether I ever again wish to attend another such meeting.
+Getting bogged down in trivia like this demonstrates quite clearly that CAMRA has lost the plot.
 I was very tempted to walk out at one stage, and when the meeting finally ended, my remark “That’s two hours of my irreplaceable life I’ll never get back,” was acknowledged with a wry grin by the member sitting next to me.

 Three pints was enough for me, especially on a Monday night, and whilst some members adjourned to Spoon’s – why, for heaven’s sake? a handful of us remained at the Beer Seller.
 The manager was obviously pleased we’d chosen his pub, and reckoned his takings were about three times more than they’d normally be for a Monday.